openboard-team/openboard/README.md

 [![Translation status](https://hosted.weblate.org/widgets/openboard/-/openboard/287x66-grey.png)](https://hosted.weblate.org/engage/openboard/)

 ## Dictionary creation
 To create or update a dictionary for your language, you can use [this tool](https://github.com/remi0s/aosp-dictionary-tools).
 You will need a wordlist, as described [here](dictionaries/sample.combined).
-The output .dict file must be put in [res/raw](app/src/main/res/raw), its wordlist in [dictionaries](/dictionaries).
+The output .dict file must be put in [res/raw](app/src/main/res/raw), and its wordlist in [dictionaries](/dictionaries).

 For your dictionary to be merged into OpenBoard, **you must provide the wordlist you used**, as well as its license if any.